Disclaimer: I consider the author a friend; however, I purchased this short story ebook for full price.

 Finally, some “history” of the world of St. Mary’s!

 Taylor’s authorial voice makes pages and pages of expository narrative delightful rather than boring.
 Even more fascinating, this time she’s not talking about something “real” — this time the historical events are all from her imagination.
 I loved every intricate detail of it.
 The more specific meat of the story is told as a story to the main character, but the storytelling is just as riveting as if the main character was there, or I was viewing the events through the teller’s eyes/memories.
 Continue reading

 My husband has been reading over my shoulder so that I fully appreciate what I’m absorbing.
 It’s fun to point out cool panels and discuss things with him.
 Continue reading

-Disclaimer: I received a free electronic version of this novel from the author in exchange for an honest review.
+Disclaimer: I received an electronic version of this novel from the author in exchange for an honest review.

 Even though the majority of the characters, including the two point of view characters, in this book are teenagers, this never feels like a young adult novel.
 Instead, it’s an intriguing look at two opposed post-apocalyptic societies on Earth’s moon, with interesting world-building details that show how both factions view their place in humanity’s future.
 Continue reading

 The most interesting and appealing thing about this book is that it did not follow what I’ve come to realize is the traditional romance plot structure.
 I thought I knew exactly how this book was going to go.
 I was completely wrong, and I loved it all the more for it.
 Continue reading